 As one client said “I’ve lost my sister so many times and in so many ways” And yet her sister was still very much alive.

-And while it can be helpful to be aware of the stages of grief and loss, there is still the painful experience of moving them.
+And while it can help to be aware of the stages of grief and loss, there is still the painful experience of moving through them.

 “I didn’t want to grieve the loss of not being able to have a child.
 I thought if I grieved it that would make it real.
 Instead I just drank and sank into a depression.
 But it was real.
 It was a difficult journey to move through that pain.
 I will always be sad that I couldn’t have children.
 But at least I can move forward in my life without that unbearable pain.”

-That said, there are easier ways through it and you don’t have to move through it alone.
+That said, there are easier ways through it.

 Remember: if you choose therapy, you don’t have to face it alone.